HirotoShioi/whisperer-ai/README.md

-# SafeTalk
+# Whisperer

-SafeTalk is a privacy-focused, browser-based AI chat application.
+Whisperer is a privacy-focused, browser-based AI chat application.
 All message history is stored locally, ensuring that no data is sent to external servers.
-Utilizing pglite with pgvector, SafeTalk enhances AI interactions and enables seamless conversations with PDF documents.
+Utilizing pglite with pgvector, Whisperer enhances AI interactions and enables seamless conversations with PDF documents.

 ![demo](https://github.com/user-attachments/assets/539b4887-66a1-4952-bd1b-d35f51f8b118)